john-itcsolutions/ChubbaMorris/README.md

 Secure Elastos.RT Runtime for the client, and secure Elastos Carrier network for the internet.
 Employs the open and adaptable standard Component Assembly Runtime (CAR) framework.
-The CAR framework enables linking of components between devices, flexibly across systems.
+The CAR framework establishes links between components/devices, flexibly across operating systems.
 Trust is embedded by distributing ledgers ..
 Each participant in a transaction has a key to their copy of the record.
 The mechanism of the Blockchain ensures faithful and verifiable copies of every transaction.
 The Bitcoin Blockchain mining process 'underwrites' the Elastos Blockchain's trust mechanism.